 Since the first viewing, you’ve probably already been thinking about where you’ll put what.
 Now that it’s time to make that reality, you should start thinking about it pragmatically.
 Before moving day, take a tour of the apartment and note where you’ll be storing things and arranging the furniture.
 If there aren’t enough closets or other storage spaces, have new one’s custom-fitted to accommodate everything and make moving day a lot less stressful.

 It would be wise not to assume that the previous owners got the heating and cooling systems serviced before the sale.
 Find a reputable contractor and have them perform a maintenance check of all the inbuilt systems in your apartment.
 That way, you won’t have to overpay for a technician to make repairs if your heating system stops working in the depts of winter.

 Replace batteries in smoke alarms and carbon monoxide detectors

-Not all home inspectors check the batteries in the smoke alarms and carbon monoxide detectors.
+Not all home inspectors check the smoke alarms and carbon monoxide detectors batteries.
 Even if they did, there’s still no way to know how recently they were changed.
-Just like changing the locks, give yourself better peace of mind and put new batteries in now.
+Just like changing the locks, give yourself better peace of mind, and put new batteries in now.